Resistor (Advanced)

 Description

-The Resistor block represents a linear resistor model with the ability to simulate the following effects:
+The Resistor block represents a model of a linear resistor with the ability to simulate the following effects:

 You can independently switch the listed options on and off.
 When all additional options are disabled, the behaviour of the component is identical to the block Resistor.